How to draw husband’s heart

 We have all dressed up in our PJs and gone to Dairy Queen for ice cream.
 We have hosted costume theme parties where the entire family gets dressed up and comes together for dinner.
 We have had dinner with a “lights out” theme, where we could use no appliances for cooking and we had to eat by candlelight.
 We did a caveman dinner where all the food had to be eaten without utensils, even pork ‘n beans!!
 Be creative.
 Be silly.
 Laugh.
 You will bond and create warm memories.

-How to gain richer marital intimacy
+How to create deeper intimacy

 Wouldn’t it be great if you and I could stop spending energy trying to hide all our flaws, fears, and failures?
 Most of us are in “hiding”.
 You’re afraid that if anyone, including your husband, was to discover your flaws, they wouldn’t love you anymore.
 Satan has convinced us that we need to hide who we really are.
 He whispers into your ear that your husband will look at you with disgust if he were to discover the real you.
 Satan tells you your husband might even leave you.

 Satan is a liar.
 I know from experience that the opposite is true!
-When my late husband revealed all of his flaws (and I mean ALL) on our first date, even though I was shocked by his transparency, I found it completely refreshing and heart-warming.
+When my late husband Raul revealed all of his flaws (and I mean ALL) on our first date, even though I was shocked by his transparency, I found it completely refreshing and heart-warming.
 It made me feel like I could trust him to be honest in the future…that he wouldn’t hide stuff from me.
 We gained a kind of deep intimacy on that first date that some couples never experience in decades of marriage!
 How wise to live out Proverbs 28:13 in your marriage, which says “Whoever conceals his sins does not prosper, but the one who confesses and renounces them finds mercy.”

 So, my challenge to you is to take a baby step forward in being “real” with your husband.
 Tell him that you’d like to be able to share with him a deep fear or failure from your past.
 Tell him that you need to be able to trust him to handle this revelation with tender care.
 I believe you may discover a rich new level of intimacy with your man.
 Also, by you going first, he may feel more comfortable revealing more of his true self to you in return!

-Use the power of team in marriage
+Use this superpower in marriage

 I was reflecting recently about how many affairs happen between people who work closely together.
 The boss has an affair with his long-time female assistant.
 The female newscaster has an affair with the male newscaster who works in the same studio every day.
 The pastor has an affair with his long-time secretary.
 I realized something profound.
 These people ended up having an affair because a super strong emotional bond was created as they worked together as a team over many years.